 People learn in different ways.
 There are visual learners, auditory learners, kinesthetic learners, and more.
 That means that sitting new employees down in front of a training video will not be enough for maximum retention and, even worse, could result in a snooze fest.

-To make your training effective, you much engage your reps.
+To make your training effective, you must engage your reps.
 This can be done with interactive elements designed to keep them on their toes and interested in the material.
 Don't be afraid to have fun with it, either.

 4. Connect training to real-life scenarios.

-If you do end up using games or other alternative methods to teach certain concepts, always circle back to reinforce the mission and their role.
+If you do end up using games or other alternative methods to teach certain concepts, always circle back to reinforce the mission and its role.
 This helps strengthen their understanding of the concept so they can apply it in their day-to-day.

-Shadow sessions and roleplays are great for this reason.
-They can get a feel for real-life scenarios they'll encounter before they're immersed in them.
+Shadow sessions and role plays are great for this reason.
+They can get a feel for real-life scenarios they‘ll encounter before they’re immersed in them.

 5. Emphasize the process.